mohamed-ashraf-bayor/froporec/index.md

 ### How to Install ?

-Get Froporec from Maven Central: https://search.maven.org/artifact/org.froporec/froporec

-If you are running a Maven project, add the following dependency to your pom.xml
+If you are running a Maven project, add the latest release dependency to your pom.xml
 ```xml
 <dependency>
     <groupId>org.froporec</groupId>